evert823/chu_shogi_piece_images/README.md

 - Reshape piece
 - Reshape square
 - Put the kanji (red for promotion)
-- Revert the image if it is for Gote
+- Rotate the image if it is for Gote
 - Save the result